 The Story of Holy Apostles College and Seminary

-A yearbook of almost 300 full-color photographs of over 60 years of a Catholic seminary and college located in picturesque Cromwell, Connecticut.
+A yearbook of over 400 full-color photographs of over 60 years of a Catholic seminary and college located in picturesque Cromwell, Connecticut.

 Dr. Toolin-Wilson and Prof. Hubbard begin with a brief overview of the first years of Holy Apostles, including its founder, Fr.
 Eusebe Menard, OFM.
 They next use words and pictures to describe the vibrant Holy Apostles community.
 This community is guided by bishops, rectors, faculty, and staff whose concern is the development of Catholic ordained, religious, and lay faithful leaders.
 The authors emphasize the stability of Holy Apostles in its mission of forming Catholic leaders.
 They document its development from a small school with fewer than ten students to an institution serving a diverse student body composed of many ethnic and national groups globally through its online programs and residentially on its home campus.
 Among these groups are vocations to the priesthood, candidates to the permanent diaconate, religious sisters and brothers, and the laity.